rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 **What is Asterisk?**

-Asterisk is an open source framework for building communications applications.
+Asterisk is an open-source framework for building communications applications.
 Additionally, Asterisk turns an ordinary computer into a communications server, powers IP PBX systems, VoIP gateways, conference servers, and other custom solutions.
 It is used by small businesses, large businesses, call centers, carriers, and government agencies worldwide.

 Asterisk is free and open source and is sponsored by [Sangoma](https://www.sangoma.com/).
 Sangoma also offers commercial products that use Asterisk under the hood, and depending on your experience and budget, using these products might be more beneficial than rolling your own.
 Only you and your organization know that answer.